TVR Wedge chassis sill (‘outrigger’) repairs

 Perhaps the easiest way to outline the job is to begin at the beginning, assuming that your car has failed the MOT due to an unspecified amount of corrosion in the sill area of the chassis.

 First you need to gain access to the sill.
-This is where, as outlined above, owners of the 400SE and later big Wedges will have a problem, as the sill covers were made non-detachable (there’s a moulded ‘join line’ below the doors, but it’s only for show!).
-You will probably be in for some GRP work as well, in which case referring the whole job to a specialist may be the only option, with attendant respray costs in addition to the sill repairs.
+This is where, as outlined above, owners of SEAC, 400SE and later big Wedges will have a problem, as the sill covers were made non-detachable (there’s a moulded ‘join line’ below the doors, but it’s only for show!).
+You may find that a 'body-off' restoration of the chassis is called for; some specialists offer this service but equally, several owners have performed the work satisfactorily in a DIY setting.

 Assuming that you have removable sill covers then: depending on what the guys on the production line had to hand, you will find an assortment of methods of mounting the covers.
 There are commonly two large dollops of mastic between the sill cover and bodyshell, somewhere in front of the door, and just behind it.